Meri-Ti/UpperLimbExo-JointsTrajectoriesInterpolation/README.md

 ## Code Overview

-The primary MATLAB script (`plot_trajectories.m`) performs the following tasks:
+The primary MATLAB Live script perfroms

 - **Data Loading**: Reads the log files and extracts joint angles for each joint involved in the horizontal abduction.
 - **Trajectory Calculation**: Identifies the start and end times of each movement and shifts the time axis to start from 0.
 - **Plotting**: Generates individual trajectory plots for each joint, highlighting the time when the middle position is reached with a dashed line.
 It also saves the generated plots as SVG files.
-- **Linear Interpolation**: For Joint 6, the code computes a linear interpolation for the recorded movement.
+- **Linear Interpolation**: For Joint 6, the code computes a linear interpolation for the recorded movement, since J6 is the one which guides the overall movements.
   This interpolation is plotted and compared to the original trajectory.
 - **Polynomial Fitting**: The code fits a 5th-degree polynomial for each joint angle relative to Joint 6's trajectory, allowing smooth interpolation of joint movements.

 ## Plots